vs TradogramVendor comparison

 • Configuration burden.
 Approval chains, departments, vendor compliance fields — all need to be defined before the system is useful.

-• Wrong-shape user experience.
+• Approval-first user experience.
 The product is built around requisition workflows.
-For an owner-operator who is the requestor, the approver, the buyer, the receiver, and the AP person — all the approval scaffolding is overhead, not value.
+For an owner-operator who is the requestor, the approver, the buyer, the receiver, and the AP person, that scaffolding can be overhead instead of value.

 Where LineNow fits